DevFrog92/Javascript-study/Javascript-deep-dive.md

   - Conditional statement
     - What is fall through in switch statement?
   - loop statement
-    - What situtations should we use the for or while?
+    - What situations should we use the for or while?
     - What is label statement?
 - Chapter09: Type casting
   - Explicit coercion and Implicit coercion
   - Truthy and falsy value in javascript
-  - Short-circuit evaulation
+  - Short-circuit evaluation
   - Optional chaining `?.`
   - null coalescing `??`
 - Chapter10: Object literal
   - Property and Method
-- Chapter11: Primitive type and Object/refrence type
+- Chapter11: Primitive type and Object/reference type
   - Mutable and immutable value
   - What is pass by value and pass by reference?
   - What is array like object?
   - What is shallow copy and deep copy
 - Chapter12: Function
   - Argument, Parameter, Return value
-  - Functinos are called by identifier, not by function name
+  - Functions are called by identifier, not by function name
   - Javascript function is the first class object
   - What is different between function declaration and function literal?
   - Arrow function(ES6)